A Better Way to Monitor Supplier Risk

 All of these data sources are continually updated, most of them daily, with the exception of business credit scores, which are updated monthly or quarterly.
 We also have a unique data source—supplier behavior and performance across the Coupa platform.
 Today, we can draw community intelligence from data about four million suppliers and over 745 billion in spending transactions, and that data set is growing at an exponential rate.

 Active supplier monitoring capability has been ten years in the making.
-From the beginning, we had a very clear strategy of compiling the data from a cloud native, multi-tenant platform, and now we’re finally at the tip of the spear of being able to start delivering insights from that data.
-We’re going to keep developing this capability, adding more and more data points so that companies can get closer and closer to monitoring all of their suppliers with very little effort.
+From the beginning, we had a very clear strategy of compiling the data from a cloud-native, multi-tenant platform, and now we’re finally at the tip of the spear of being able to deliver insights from that data.
+We’re going to keep developing this capability, adding more and more data points so that companies can get closer and closer to monitoring all of their suppliers and implementing effective supplier scenario planning with very little effort.

 No more will companies have to take calculated risks about which risks they think they can afford to ignore.
 They can get a much wider view, ending unmonitored risk without breaking the bank.